 • This course is delivered in a blended format.
-Students are expected to attend face-to-face sessions on-campus or may attend through Zoom> Student will complete an assortment of synchronous and/or asynchronous online activities.
+Students are expected to attend face-to-face sessions on-campus or may attend through Zoom.
+Students will complete an assortment of synchronous and/or asynchronous online activities.
 All classes will be taught using a lecture format and all lectures will be recorded.
-Zoom is a synchronous (in real time) virtual format that enables face-to-face approaches to teaching and learning and allows me to record the lectures.
+Zoom is a synchronous (in real time) virtual format that enables face-to-face approaches to teaching and learning and allows the recording of the lectures.
 These classes take place at specified times.
 Students should plan on arriving or signing in a few minutes before class starts.
-Course materials will be available on the course Moodle page for students to access and print if needed.
+Course materials will be available on the course Moodle page for students to access and print.